Experience the Community

 Green Spaces in Lancaster City

 Lancaster City is home to many green spaces, including public parks.
-Form Landis Place on King, you’re just blocks away from Crystal Park and Rodney Park to the west, or the Cabbage Hill Veteran’s Memorial to the south.
+From Landis Place on King, you’re just blocks away from Crystal Park and Rodney Park to the west, or the Cabbage Hill Veteran’s Memorial to the south.
 A few blocks further, and you’ll reach the 3.75 acres of Culliton Park (formerly Farnum Park).
 To the north, you can visit Binn’s Park across from Ewell Plaza.
 The city’s heart at Penn Square features four quads with open space and trees.

 Lancaster’s Community Park and Central Park are each less than 2 miles away, giving easy access to their trails, waterways, and wildlife viewing.